skip to content

 To delist the issuer's securities from the public market and apply to cease being a reporting issuer in Canada, the issuer is required to:

-• Submit a written request to the Canadian stock exchange where its securities are listed for a delisting of its securities as per the policies of that exchange
+• Submit a written request to the Canadian stock exchange where its securities are listed for a delisting of its securities as per the policies of that exchange.

 • File an application with its principal regulator for an order that it has ceased to be a reporting issuer in all jurisdictions of Canada which it is a reporting issuer pursuant to National Policy 11-206 Process for Cease to be a Reporting Issuer Application.

 Considering going private?
-BDO can help
+We can help.

-Given the economic realities we are facing, more and more companies will likely choose to go private.
-Investors increasingly expect public companies to deliver strong results quarter over quarter.
-Going private can provide relief from pressures of quarterly reporting, regulatory requirements, and provide time for management to take a longer-term view of the company and its strategy.
 Our team can help your business every step of the way when you choose to go private.
 We've helped dozens of small-cap public companies go private by providing corporate finance, valuations, fairness opinions, business modelling, and accounting advisory services.